Sundial 2022 will it be the last change to save energy? Italy decision, exact date »ILMETEO.it

 In the meantime, we must prepare ourselves to see the days relentlessly shorten.

-Daylight saving time will remain active Until the end of the last week of March 2023 (between Saturday 25 Sunday 26 March 2023) When we return to move the hands forward.
+Daylight saving time will remain active Until the end of the last week of March 2023 (between Saturday 25 Sunday 26 March 2023) When we go back to move the hands forward.

 But how long will it be like this?

-in the last days, Thanks dear energyIn fact, the idea of keeping summer time forever in order to save a little is coming back to the fore.
+in the last days, Thanks dear energyIn fact, the idea of keeping summer time in perpetuity in order to save a little has come back to the fore, and in this regard, there is also Official request refer to Draghi government; We’ll see if there are any concrete steps in this direction or if things stay as they are now.

 “Internet trailblazer.
 Travelaholic.
 Passionate social media evangelist.
 Tv advocate.”